wouterrutgers/gim-hub.com/self-host.md

 ## Next steps

-- Install the RuneLite “Group Ironmen Tracker” plugin and configure it to use your self‑hosted URL.
+- Install the RuneLite "GIM hub" plugin and configure it to use your self‑hosted URL.